Oncology massage is a safe form of massage that is especially tailored to the needs of cancer patients as well as other critically ill people.

 A massage session is a beneficial time for cancer patients to relax, be touched and forget about their illness for some time.
 This is vital for their health and well-being.

 The use of touch is not restricted to massage therapists.
 You can also learn to touch your loved one in a safe and beneficial way.
 The American National Cancer Institute helped to develop a program that teaches simple techniques for relaxation and comfort.

-You can purchase this program "Touch, Caring & Cancer" as a DVD with a written instruction at ToThePoint Massage in Adelaide.
+You can purchase this program "Touch, Caring & Cancer" as a DVD with a written instruction.
 The DVD is multilingual and includes Spanish and Chinese.

 “Medicine Hands” by G. MacDonald, p.
 41